rvbug/NLP/transformers/README.md

 ## 1.5 Sentence Embeddings

-While word embeddings are useful but they do not take into consideration the position or order of the words.
-This is the concept used in Sentence Embedding.
+While word embeddings are useful but they do not take into consideration the position or order of the words, a concept used in Sentence Embedding.
 So instead of transforming words to number, the entire sentence is converted to numbers.
 Sentence embeddings are very powerful in the sense that vectors are assigned to each sentences in such a way that every word and it's positions carry importance.

 ```python
 pip install -U sentence-transformers
 ```

 In the below example you will see the sentence embedding in action.
 The output of this model is (3, 384) where 3 is the number of sentences and 384 is representation of each sentences.
-You can call it 384 features.
+Think 384 features.

 ```python